swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-6-move-the-ml-experiment-code-to-the-cloud.md

 [:simple-github: GitHub](../tools.md) or [:simple-gitlab: GitLab](../tools.md),
 you can easily push, pull, and synchronize changes with your team.

-The following diagram illustrates control flow of the experiment at the end of this chapter:
+The following diagram illustrates the control flow of the experiment at the end of this chapter:

 ```mermaid